YouTube is, no doubt, the biggest video-sharing service in the world.

-Every minute, over 100 hours of video is uploaded to YouTube.
+Every minute, over 100 hours of video are uploaded to YouTube.

 Every April Fool’s Day, YouTube plays a prank on its millions of users.

-Aside from the U.S., the most YouTube views come from Saudi Arabia.
+Aside from the US, most YouTube views come from Saudi Arabia.
 This is because TV, Facebook, and Twitter are banned in Saudi Arabia, but YouTube is unrestricted.

-The most popular topic that is searched for is of course, music!
+The most popular topic that people search for is, of course, music!

-The total amount of videos uploaded in 2010 is the equivalent of 150,000+ full-length movies in theaters every week.
+The total number of videos uploaded in 2010 is equivalent to 150,000+ full-length movies in theaters every week.

-The first world leader to create a YouTube channel was the British Prime Minister, Tony Blair who made his account in 2007.
+The first world leader to create a YouTube channel was British Prime Minister Tony Blair, who made his account in 2007.